20th October 2022

 Learning about these programming languages can give them an insight into different career paths.
 As well as experiencing life as a web designer or a front-end developer, they will also develop an understanding of the role that websites play in promoting a business or furthering a community campaign.

-Introduction to our NEW web development path
+Introduction to our web development path

 In the first project, ‘Anime expressions’, they will create and style a webpage for an anime drawing tutorial.
 They will use HTML tags to structure a webpage, and CSS styles to apply layout, colour palettes, and fonts, along with adding images and text.
 It’s a simple and satisfying start to their web design journey!